Virtually every SaaS brand in existence now uses content as part of their marketing strategy.

-Finally, one of the most effective strategies for finding great content ideas is also one of the simplest: Talk to your customers.
+Finally, one of the most effective strategies for finding great content ideas is also one of the simplest: Talk to your customers and sales reps.

 Your existing customers are one of your most valuable marketing resources because they know firsthand what the research process looks like for your target audience.

 Ask them what kinds of information they sought during the buying process, what problems led them to seek your product, and what questions they had prior to using it.

 What they wanted to know will immediately guide you to the right search intent to aim for with your content.

 Each of these questions and problems plays a role in your target audience’s research — meaning that content addressing them is a prime opportunity to connect with prospective buyers.